What makes Clementine Juice with Pineapple and Ginger one of the best homemade drinks ever?

 Frequently Asked Questions

-Is clementine good for juice?
+Is pineapple and ginger good for detox?

 Clementine Juice with Pineapple & Ginger (VIDEO)

 - 2 thumb-sized gingers (optional) or use less

 - Rinse the clementines, pineapple and the ginger.

 - Peel the clementines and separate the sacs.
 Use a knife to remove the skin of the ginger and pineapple and chop them.

 - Then, insert the ginger slices into the slow juicer, followed by the clementine and pineapple slices.

 - Wait until the juices are fully extracted.